tetsuo13/mediawiki-extensions-YouTrackTicket/README.md

 **$wgYouTrackTicketUrl** [string]

-This is the URL to the target YouTrack instance and should not contains a trailing slash.
+This is the URL to the target YouTrack instance and should not contain a trailing slash.
 Example:

 ```php